Writing Your profile for Psychology Today

 4. A direct invitation to reach out via a specified means, whether that’s email or phone.

-That’s only 4 things… but it’s complicated.
+That’s only 4 things… but it’s complex.
 There’s a lot of nuanced decision-making that goes into the tiny details of word choice, sentence length, tone, and all of the other factors that make one profile feel impersonal and stilted while another profile feels warm and direct.

 Feeling overwhelmed?